 Once you have completed applying on the NDSL website, an acknowledgement slip will be displayed on the screen.
-Print this page to access your acknowledgement number as per your convenience.
+Print this page to access your acknowledgement number at your convenience.

 Here is the step-by-step procedure by which you can track the status of your PAN card 24 hours after you submit your application.

-- Click on this link to begin the PAN tracking process.
+- Click here to begin the PAN tracking process

-- Enter the application type and then enter the acknowledgement number.
+- Choose the application type and then enter the acknowledgement number

-- Providing incorrect signature: When applying, you must sign across your photograph, as well as in the box provided.
-If this is not done correctly or there is a mismatch, you will have to rectify it later.
+- Providing incorrect signature: When applying, you must sign across your photograph and in the box provided.
+If this is not done correctly or there is a mismatch, you will have to rectify it later

-- Signing with initials: Since this is issued by the government and will act as identity proof, you must not sign with initials.
-Use your full signature everywhere.
+- Signing with initials: You must not sign with initials since the government issued this, and it will act as identity proof.
+Use your full signature everywhere